ikoniqoz/nitrodocs/content/guides/pyrocms-tags.md

 ## Tag Conditionals

 Many times in your layouts you will want to show something under certain conditions.
 For instance, if a user is logged in or if a url segment has a certain value.
-PyroCMS tags allow you to do that with an if/else tag syntax.
+NitroCMS tags allow you to do that with an if/else tag syntax.

 <div class="note"><p>Undefined variables in Conditionals are evaluated to be null.
 This allows you to do things like {{ noparse }}{{ if foo }}{{ /noparse }} to check if a variable exists.</p></div>